Sanam (band): 2010: Formation and first years

-The band released their first self-titled album, Supastars, and later released music videos of their songs "Hawa Hawa" and "Behka".
-This project featured the work of major Swedish and Denmark music labels who handled the mixing and mastering of the album.
+The band released their first self-titled album, Supastars, and later released music videos for their songs "Hawa Hawa" and "Behka".
+Major Swedish and Denmark music labels handled the mixing and mastering of the album.
 The band also endorsed the ‘Mufti’ clothing line during their second music video "Behka".

-2012: Formation of Sanam- the band and Growth Curve
+2012: Formation of Sanam - the band and Growth Curve

-In 2012 the band met Ben Thomas (managing director, Kurian & Co Talent Management and a recognised music business manager who had managed careers of successful music artists including Sonu Nigam and Vishal–Shekhar), and based on his experience and knowledge of the Indian music industry paved the way forward for the band.

-He also introduced the band to Vishal–Shekhar which led to Sanam Puri's first Bollywood break as a play back singer with songs like "Dhat Teri Ki" from the movie Gori Tere Pyaar Mein and "Ishq Bulaava" from Hasee Toh Phasee.
+In 2012 the band met Ben Thomas (managing director of Kurian & Co Talent Management and a music business manager who had managed music artists including Sonu Nigam and Vishal–Shekhar).
+He also introduced the band to Vishal–Shekhar which led to Sanam Puri's first Bollywood break as a playback singer with songs like "Dhat Teri Ki" from the movie Gori Tere Pyaar Mein and "Ishq Bulaava" from Hasee Toh Phasee.
 The same year the band composed its first original composition "Main Hoon" for the Hollywood blockbuster The Amazing Spider-Man 2.